Health Information and Tools > Patient Care Handouts > Learning About Intimate Partner Violence

 Emotional abuse

 Emotional abuse is a pattern of threats, insults, or controlling behaviour.
 It includes verbal abuse.
 It goes beyond healthy disagreements in a relationship.
-It's a sign of an unhealthy relationship, and it may be against the law.
+It's a sign of an unhealthy relationship.

 Does your partner: